owenwrn/Game-Engine/README.md

 When you clone make sure you use recurse submodules.
 This is a tick box in visual studio or use the option --recurse-submodules at the command prompt.

-For Pyramid I, J, K, L is foward, left, down, right respectively U, O are rotate left and right respectively
+For Pyramid I, J, K, L is up, left, down, right respectively U, O are rotate left and right respectively

+For Euler Camera W, A, S, D is foward, left, back, right respectively Q, E is roll
+Arrow keys are for rotating
+Mouse also is used to look around